 Riley Black

-Welcome to the home base of science writer Riley Black.
-Here you'll find details about her books, her latest articles, and where to see her enthusing about paleontology.
+Welcome!
+Here you'll find details about Riley Black’s books, her latest articles, and where to see her enthusing about paleontology.
 Dig in!

 “Dinosaurs live where science and imagination meet.” - Riley Black

-Riley has been a fossil fanatic since the time she was knee-high to a Stegosaurus.
+Riley Black (she/they) has been a fossil fanatic since the time she was knee-high to a Stegosaurus.
 Her evolution into a science writer and amateur paleontologist was only natural.
-Based in Salt Lake City, Utah, right in the center of dinosaur country, she chases tales of vanished lives from museum collections to remote badlands.
+Based in Salt Lake City, Utah, right in the center of dinosaur country, they chase tales of vanished lives from museum collections to remote badlands.

 But Riley does more than just write about fossils.
 Every summer she volunteers with an array of museums and universities to discover and excavate new specimens.
-These expeditions have taken her from the arid deserts of New Mexico to a Wyoming cave filled with Ice Age mammal bones.
+These expeditions have taken her from the mountains of Alaska and the arid deserts of New Mexico to a Wyoming cave filled with Ice Age mammal bones.
 Visits to lost worlds fuel Riley's writing and her enthusiasm for life's amazing history.